 The Rialto Center for the Arts at Georgia State University is the cultural centerpiece of downtown, located in the heart of Atlanta’s historic Fairlie-Poplar arts district.
 The Rialto opened in 1916 as the Southeast’s largest movie house, and the first in Atlanta.
 For over a century the Rialto Center has been an anchor for the arts in downtown Atlanta.
 The Rialto is a cultural resource for Georgia State and the Atlanta community.
-Our mission is to inspire, educate and entertain diverse audiences by presenting innovative and exceptional arts programming and cultivating community partnerships.
+Our mission is to advance creativity, innovation and the boundaries of imagination through engaging arts, education, and entertainment.
 Our nationally renowned arts programming is carefully curated to appeal to diverse audiences and represent the widest possible array of artistic styles and genres.

 Our intimate, 833-seat performing arts venue is home to the Rialto Series, featuring the best of national and international jazz, world music and dance and Georgia State’s School of Music performances.
 It is the downtown go-to venue for other arts organizations’ performances, visiting companies and independent film screenings.